 Virtual Contact Center categorizes phone queues by the direction of the phone calls.

-To define an inbound phone queue, you need to define the primary properties, such as queue name, default priority, post-processing timeout, and more.
-The Properties tab allows you to define these properties.
+To define an outbound phone queue, you need to specify the primary properties, such as queue name, default priority, post-processing timeout, and more.
+The Properties tab under Outbound Phone queues allows you to define these properties.

 |Properties Tab Option||Description|